 Virtual situational awareness training sessions are designed to provide shooters of all skill levels a safe, judgment-free, and educational environment to practice potentially life-saving skills.
 The only way to dissect and improve your reaction in lifelike shoot/don't shoot scenarios is by practicing regularly and by doing it in an environment that supports growth and allows for mistakes.

 Some of the skills that are vital for gun owners to master to build real-world confidence include:

-When purchasing a firearm, if you planned to carry regularly as a civilian, you are accepting the possibility that you will at some point encounter a deadly situation that requires your quick and logical judgment.
+When purchasing a firearm, if you planned to carry it regularly as a civilian, you are accepting the possibility that you will, at some point, encounter a deadly situation that requires your quick and logical judgment.
 And if you know you currently don’t have the confidence necessary to respond in a high-stress scenario, situational awareness training is available.
 It is specifically geared toward building these life-saving skills.

 While fixed target practice is a critical component to gaining muscle memory and marksmanship skills, there is nothing like engaging in virtual shoot/don’t shoot situational awareness drills to get a real feel for what it is like to make critical split-second decisions.

 At EVR, we fully support your second amendment right.
 We also fully support the importance of proper training for gun owners.
-It is our goal to provide a safe and judgment-free atmosphere for gun owners to build on what they learned in CCW classes and to grow into safe and confident gun owners.
+Our goal is to provide a safe and judgment-free atmosphere for gun owners to build on what they learned in CCW classes and grow into safe and confident gun owners.

 Our Carry With Confidence Training Series is the next logical step after you obtain your CCW license.
 It is specifically designed to teach the skills and confidence necessary to react in dangerous or life-threatening situations.

 We encourage you to learn more about our Carry With Confidence Training and to decide if situational awareness training is the right next step for you.